network-lumen/blockchain/docs/modules/pqc.md

 - The stored record contains the scheme identifier (currently `dilithium3`), the SHA-256 hash of the public key, and the timestamp (`added_at`).
 Full keys never live on-chain; they are provided alongside signatures and hashed/verified on demand.
-- Rotation is disabled by default to avoid silent key churn; governance can flip the `allow_account_rotate` parameter.
+- Rotation is permanently disabled; relinking with the exact same key is accepted as a no-op, but any attempt to replace the hash is rejected with `ErrAccountRotationDisabled`.
 - Linking is gated by two guards:
   1. `min_balance_for_link` – required spendable ULUMEN balance before broadcasting `MsgLinkAccountPQC`.
   2. `pow_difficulty_bits` – the transaction must include a nonce such that `sha256(pubkey || nonce)` has at least this